BAMWelDX/weldx/doc/install.rst

 Installation guide
 ==================

-The WelDX package can be installed using `conda` or `mamba` package manager from the :code:`conda-forge` channel.
+The WelDX package can be installed using *conda* or `mamba` package manager from the :code:`conda-forge` channel.
 These managers originate from the freely available `Anaconda Python stack <https://docs.conda.io/en/latest/miniconda.html>`_.
-If you do not have Anaconda or Miniconda installed yet, we ask you to install `Miniconda-3`.
+If you do not have Anaconda or Miniconda installed yet, we ask you to install *Miniconda*-3.
 Documentation for the installation procedure can be found `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation>`_.